elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 While users of elementary OS never _need_ Terminal to complete basic tasks, it's a fan favorite of developers and seasoned Linux users—and it's better than ever in OS 6.
 A flagship feature of the elementary Terminal is smart paste protection; in OS 6 this has been expanded to include multi-line pastes in addition to `sudo` pastes.
 We've also revised the paste protection copy for clarity and added expandable details including the command that would be executed.
 Zoom levels are now handled and remembered per-tab.
 You can now reload a tab from its context menu or with <kbd>Shift</kbd><kbd>Ctrl</kbd><kbd>R</kbd>.
 We've also added keyboard shortcuts for moving tabs (<kbd>Ctrl</kbd><kbd>Alt</kbd><kbd>←</kbd>/<kbd>→</kbd>) and switching between tabs (<kbd>Ctrl</kbd><kbd>Tab</kbd>).
 And now in OS 6, all Terminal actions that have keyboard shortcuts show their shortcuts right in the context menu so they're easier to learn and remember.
 Lastly, process completion notifications now include a badge and copy to indicate whether the process exited with errors or not.

-We've improved each of these apps and more in OS 6 like Music, Videos, Photos, Calculator with bug fixes, improved performance, and updated localization.
+We've improved each of these apps and more in OS 6 like Music, Videos, Photos, and Calculator with bug fixes, improved performance, and updated localization.

 ### Panel